dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Working on the book "Automate the Boring Stuff with Python".
 Still on the Boring Stuff of Python! :)

 **Thoughts:** I am working through it although I am a bit distracted by other things and can't seem to concentrate.
 I'll have to do better tomorrow.

+### Day 33: 18 Feb 2019

+**Today's Progress**: Still Working on the book "Automate the Boring Stuff with Python".
+Still on the Boring Stuff of Python! :)

+**Thoughts:** I am working through it although I am a bit distracted by other things and can't seem to concentrate.
+I'll have to do better tomorrow.
+(Ditto)